realA10001986/Lou-s-Cafe-Jukebox/README.md

 - Jukebox numbering: Consists of a letter and a number, separated by space, underscore or dash(minus).
 The option *__Jukebox-style numbering includes letters I and O__* determines whether the remote player includes those letter or those are skipped.
 - Track number: Is an actual number.

-If track numbers are used, the conversion formula between letter/number track selection and the actual track number is **(letter * 10) + number**, where letter is A=0 and counted up to 9, and number is 1=0 through 10=9.
+If track numbers are used, the conversion formula between letter/number track selection and the actual track number is **(letter * 10) + (number - 1)**, where letter is A=0 and counted up to 9, and number is 1 through 10.

 ##### &#9193; Remote Player's commands